nfinit/ansibench/README.md

-A modern alternative to Dhrystone that attempts to provide solutions to many of its shortcomings is the EEMBC's [CoreMark](http://github.com/nfinit/ansibench#coremark) benchmark, which is also included in this package.
+A modern alternative to Dhrystone that attempts to provide solutions to many of its shortcomings is the EEMBC's [CoreMark](http://github.com/nfinit/ansibench#coremark) benchmark, which is also included in this package and recommended for use especially with newer systems where Dhrystone's reporting can be quite inaccurate.

 The Dhrystone version included in this package is the [most widely used version (2.1)](http://www.netlib.org/benchmark/dhry-c)